wlqiu0420/wlqiu0420/README.md

 - Including **8 ESI highly cited papers**

 - Published in journals such as:

+- Xiangcheng Zheng, **Wenlin Qiu**, Martin Stynes.
+Analysis and approximation of a weakly singular Volterra integral equation with nonlinear exponent. _SIAM Journal on Numerical Analysis_, 2026.
 - Mengmeng Liu, Jie Ma, **Wenlin Qiu** (共同一作) and Xiangcheng Zheng.
 Multiscale solution decomposition of nonlocal-in-time problems with application in numerical computation. _SIAM Journal on Multiscale Modeling & Simulation_, 待刊 (2026).
 - Xiangyi Peng, Lisen Ding and **Wenlin Qiu***.
 An Efficient Space-Time Two-Grid Compact Difference Scheme for the Two-Dimensional Viscous Burgers' Equation. _Applied Numerical Mathematics_, 225 (2026) 87–110.
 - Hao Zhang, Kexin Li* and **Wenlin Qiu***.
 Spatial two-grid compact difference scheme for two-dimensional nonlinear diffusion-wave equations with variable exponent. _Communications in Nonlinear Science and Numerical Simulation_, 待刊 (2026).